khermano/eshop-project-quarkus/README.md

 ## Docker/Podman

-- before you run the script for the first time, it is good to try that Consul image is running
+- before you run the script for the first time, to be sure you have the right version of Consul
+- `docker pull consul:1.7`
+  - this command download and Consul image (choose 'docker.io/library/consul')
-- `docker run --rm --name consul -p 8500:8500 -p 8501:8501 consul:1.7 agent -dev -ui -client=0.0.0.0 -bind=0.0.0.0 --https-port=8501`
+- `docker run -d --rm --name consul -p 8500:8500 -p 8501:8501 consul:1.7 agent -dev -ui -client=0.0.0.0 -bind=0.0.0.0 --https-port=8501`
-  - this command download and run Consul image (choose 'docker.io/library/consul')
+    - to start the consul image
+- `docker kill consul`
-  - to stop it use CTRL+C
+    - to stop the consul image

 #### Podman:
-- if you are having Podman, you can install podman-docker to use docker aliases
+- if you are having Podman, you can install podman-docker package to use docker aliases
-  - `sudo dnf install podman-docker`
 - after that you should be able to use Docker commands in Podman

 ## **Start application**